DmitriiSer/Lister/README.md

 - [x] ~~ISSUE: Fixed some issues with session expiration mechanism~~

 ##### Changelog:
+- v0.2.19 Truncate list title on list thumbnail if length of text is bigger than 15 symbols
 - v0.2.18 Fixed some issues with session expiration mechanism
 - v0.2.17 Created a session counter that is responsible for logging a user out when his session is expired
 - v0.2.16 Made server remember lists order after user reorders them